daboynb/windows_scripts/README.md

 You need to disable the self protection and exit from kaspersky, otherwise it won't work.

-It works with :"kaspersky anti virus 21.3", "kaspersky internet security 21.3", "kaspersky total security 21.3".
+It works with :

+"kaspersky anti virus 21.3" -> 31 days

+"kaspersky internet security 21.3" -> 31 days

+"kaspersky total security 21.3" -> 62 days